manishmadugula/Notes/Code/java.md

   - A parent class constructor is not inherited in child class and this is why super() is added automatically in child class constructor if there is no explicit call to super or this.

+- A Java constructor cannot be abstract, static, final, and synchronized

 - ### Call one constructor inside another constructor. this should be the first statement in constructor body.
     ```java
     public class Account{